Overview (about spectrum displays)

 If you want to SUBTRACT the displayed frequency from a certain value (for example because you have an LSB receiver tuned to 138kHz), enter the value "-138k" in this field.
 After three seconds, the entered value will become effective (the entered value will be normalized), and the frequency scale will be updated with the new settings.
 (Note: for LSB receivers, you should additionally activate the "LSB mirror" in the settings menu).

-No matter if your soundcard has one or two input channels, the main frequency analyser can be switched to "two-channel" mode.
-Both channels can be tapped to different points in the test circuit, for example channel #1 can be connected to the left audio input, and channel #2 to the right audio input.
+No matter if SL is configured for one or two inputs from the soundcard, the main frequency analyser can be switched to "dual-channel" mode.
+Both channels can be tapped at different points in the test circuit, for example channel #1 can be connected to the left audio input, and channel #2 to the right audio input.
 Or, channel #1 may be connected to the "input signal" (before the DSP chain) and #2 to the "output signal" (which goes to the D/A converter).

 The channel selection can be modified in the circuit/component window, which can be opened from the "View/Windows" menu.